ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 We used **ADAPT dataset [2] for model training**, including semi-structured supervised and real-life unsupervised situation of 20 older adults.
 All activities are labeled synchronously.

+**The example data is stored in the dir './github/Example data/for model training_Aim1'.
+The path of it can be set as `InputDataDir` in the code.**

 In the folder `InputDataDir`, each subject's data is stored as a '.mat' file with subject number.
 The sensor data is as a matrix 'signal' in the mat file, where responding columns are 3-axis acceleration, 3-axis gyroscope, 3-axis magnetometer data, activity labels and time.
 XYZ axes respond to vertical (up, +), medial-lateral (right +), and anteroposterior (anter +), respectively.

 After loading each subject's data and appending it cumulatively, we get DataX, DataY, DataY_binary and groups.The function we use is `GR.load_matfiles()`.